 The Top Of Winter Park Resort

-Get an express ride to panoramic leaf-peeping on the gondola!
-Get your tickets here and hop on board Fridays through Sundays until Sept.
-27. Once you’re at the top, you’ll be able to see the aspen-spotted Continental Divide all the way to the colorful hillsides near Byers Peak.
+Get an express ride to panoramic leaf-peeping on the Gondola!
+Once you’re at the top, you’ll be able to see the aspen-spotted Rocky Mountains all the way to the colorful hillsides near Byers Peak.
 You can also hike the Lower Roof Of The Rockies trail to link up to the Fantasy Meadow loop if you’re in the mood for some scenic high alpine hiking.

 Cottonwood Pass

-We would be remiss not to include this incredible (and not to mention very accessible) scenic drive in our guide.
+We would be remiss not to include this incredible (and very accessible) scenic drive in our guide.
 Just South of the town of Granby, turn onto County Highway 55, which puts you out at the town of Hot Sulphur Springs.
 This gravel road is accessible for all vehicles and offers views of impressive aspen groves the whole way.
-Once you reach Hot Sulphur, you can turn around and head back the way you came for an encore, or take Highway 40 for a quick cruise back.
+Once you reach Hot Sulphur Springs, you can turn around and head back the way you came for an encore, or take Highway 40 for a quick cruise back.

 Serendipity to Yankee Doodle Trail